microsoft/ltp-sglang/benchmark/sigma_v2/performance_singlenode.md

     vLLM enables Torch Compile by default, whereas SGLang requires explicit activation via arguments.
 Torch Compile provides noticeable performance improvements for SGLang only at batch size 1; for larger batch sizes, its effect is negligible.
 Kernel-level execution times are generally better in vLLM due to Torch Compile.

 2. **DP Attention Implementation:** vLLM’s DP Attention is implemented with a more complex approach, making the process of launching DP tasks more cumbersome compared to SGLang.
-SGLang, overall, has a clearner and better-designed architecture.
+SGLang, overall, has a cleaner and better-designed architecture.

-3. **KV Cache Available Memory** vLLM and SGLang performs an analysis of how much memory can be reserved for KV cache, indicating the maximum generation length.
+3. **KV Cache Available Memory** vLLM and SGLang perform an analysis of how much memory can be reserved for KV cache, indicating the maximum generation length.
 Based on the logs, SGLang seems to allow a bit larger KV cache than vLLM.

 <details>
 <summary>Detailed Performance</summary>